 figure 15.16 illustrates this scheme and explains the use of the term bucket.
 The bucket represents a counter that indicates the allowable number of bytes of data that can be sent at any time.
 The bucket fills with byte tokens at the rate of R (i.e., the counter is incremented R times per second), up to the bucket capacity (up to themaximum counter value).
 Data arrive from the L2CAP user and are assembled intopackets, which are queued for transmission.
-A packet may be transmitted if there are sufficient byte tokens to match the packet size.
+A packet may be transmitted if there aresufficient byte tokens to match the packet size.
 If so, the packet is transmitted and thebucket is drained of the corresponding number of tokens.
 If there are insufficienttokens available, then the packet exceeds the specification for this flow.
-The treatmentfor such packets is not specified in the document; typically, the packet will simply be queued for transmission until sufficient tokens are available.
-Over the long run, the rate of data allowed by the token bucket is R. However, if there is an idle or relatively slow period, the bucket capacity builds up, so that atmost an additional B bytes above the stated rate can be accepted.
-Thus, B is a measure of the degree of burstiness of the data flow that is allowed.
-For L2CAP, a value of zero for the two parameters implies that the tokenscheme is not needed for this application and will not be used.
-A value of all 1s is the wild card value.
-For best effort service, the wild card indicates that the requester wantsas large a token or as large a token bucket size, respectively, as the responder willgrant.
-For guaranteed service, the wild card indicates that the maximum data rate or bucket size, respectively, is available at the time of the request.
+The treatmentfor such packets is not specified in the document; typically, the packet will simply be queued for transmission until sufficient tokens are available.Over the long run, the rate of data allowed by the token bucket is R. However, if there is an idle or relatively slow period, the bucket capacity builds up, so that atmost an additional B bytes above the stated rate can be accepted.
+Thus, B is a measureof the degree of burstiness of the data flow that is allowed.For L2CAP, a value of zero for the two parameters implies that the tokenscheme is not needed for this application and will not be used.
+A value of all 1s is thewild card value.
+For best effort service, the wild card indicates that the requestor wantsas large a token or as large a token bucket size, respectively, as the responder willgrant.
+For guaranteed service, the wild card indicates that the time of the request.

 The peak bandwidth, expressed in bytes per second, limits how fast packetsmay be sent back-to-back from applications.
 Some intermediate systems can takeadvantage of this information, resulting in more efficient resource allocation.
-Considerthat if the token bucket is full, it is possible for the flow to send a series ofback-to-back packets equal to the size of the token bucket.
-If the token bucket size large, this back-to-back run may be long enough to exceed the recipient's capacity.
+Consider that if the token bucket is full, it is possible for the flow to send a series of back-to-back packets equal to the size of the token bucket.
+If the token bucket size is large, this back-to-back run may be long enough to exceed the recipient's capacity.
 To limit this effect, the maximum transmission rate bounds how fast successive packets may be placed on the network.